oqusous/car_recommendation_/README.md

 Value: Price
 Engine type: Fuel Capacity, Hybrid or Gas and miles/gallon Total- 35 features
-Domain knowledge selection
+Features were selected based on domain knowledge.
-Continuous Features:
+Continuous Features were:
-MinMaxScaler
+1. Scaled using MinMaxScaler.
-Feature interaction: interior space and gear ratios Categorical
+2. and for some, feature interaction was utilized eg. interior space and shift gear ratios.
+Categorical were:
-Dummies for passenger capacity, engine type, number of cylinders, etc..
+1. Dummied for passenger capacity, engine type, number of cylinders, etc..
-Missing data mainly handled using KNN Classifier and Regressor
+2. Missing data mainly handled using KNN Classifier and Regressor

 <figure>
 <img src=images/gas_heatmap.png alt="Feature heatmap plot" width="600"/>